Course Catalog

 Academic Readiness

-To be admitted to Wiregrass Georgia Technical College, applicants must satisfy one of the six academic readiness paths below:
+To be admitted to Wiregrass Georgia Technical College, applicants must satisfy one of the six academic readiness paths below.
+Admission to Wiregrass does not guarantee enrollment into the chosen program of study:

 1. Submission of an official high school transcript, including graduation date, that reflects the student has met the attendance, academic, and/or assessment requirements for the state’s Board of Education or equivalent agency.